buildingSMART/bSDD/Documentation/bSDD JSON import model.md

 If you are unfamiliar with JSON, we recommend reading [Introduction to JSON](https://javaee.github.io/tutorial/jsonp001.html).
 And please note that JSON is a format meant for computer systems to exchange data.
 If you have your domain data in a computer system, then it's best to let the system create the JSON for you.

-## General notes
+## List of fields

-* Default values will only be applied if a field is not specified.
+NB Default values will only be applied if a field is not specified.
 If you specify a field value of "null", the default will not be applied.
 Note that "null" is not allowed for all fields.

-## Domain
+### Domain

 Contains general information about the `Domain` and the delivered data.